-The operation itself takes about an hour.
+The operation itself takes about one hour.
 The eye and skin around the eye will be frozen by an injection, either by me or by an anesthetist.
-You will be given some sedating medication for this injection and throughout the operation as necessary.
-During the actual operation your head will be wrapped in sterile sheets, with only your eye exposed.
+You will be given some sedating medication for this injection, and throughout the operation as necessary.
+During the actual operation your head will be wrapped in sterile sheets, with only one eye exposed.
 It is critical that you remain quiet and still throughout the surgery.
-If you experience pain please tell us, otherwise we ask you not to talk, as this makes the eye move under = the microscope.
+If you experience pain please tell us, otherwise we ask you not to talk, as this makes the eye move under the microscope.
 At the end of the operation the eye will be covered with a patch and shield.
 All patients are seen the next morning.
 The eye shield is removed at this time by me.

-You will be given the prescriptions for the post-operative eye drops either on the day of the surgery or the next day.
-Please plan to start taking these after the first visit.
+You are given prescriptions upon booking the surgery, please heed my instructions on when they should be taken, as two should be taken 2 days before the surgery.
 The other eye should continue using the glaucoma medications (if any were used in that eye) but the operated eye should take ONLY the surgical eye drops.

 You will see me frequently during the weeks following surgery.
-It is usual that I ask you to come in twice the first week, and then weekly or as necessary.
 These visits will become less frequent as the eye becomes more stable.
-Most people find that they eye is scratchy and blurry for a few weeks following the surgery, but that this diminishes over the follow-up period.
+Most people find that the eye is scratchy and blurry for a few weeks following the surgery, but this diminishes over the follow-up period.
 Severe pain or vision loss is uncommon and should always be checked immediately.
 If you have any questions, ask me.

-- Dr. Deepan Selvadurai
+-Dr. Deepan Selvadurai